Luis Rodríguez (footballer, born 1991)

-Luis Alfonso Rodríguez Alanís (born 21 January 1991), sometimes known as Chaka, is a Mexican professional footballer who plays as a right-back for Liga MX club Juárez.
+Luis Alfonso Rodríguez Alanís (born 21 January 1991), commonly known as "Chaka Rodríguez", is a Mexican professional footballer who plays as a right-back for Liga MX club Pachuca.

 Club career

 Monterrey

 Rodríguez made his debut with Monterrey on 24 July 2011 as a starter in a match against San Luis in a 1–1 draw.

 Rodríguez joined San Luis on loan for the 2012–13 season.

 Tigres UANL

 During the 2016 draft it was announced that Tigres UANL had purchased him.

 International career

 On 15 April 2015, Rodríguez made his debut with the senior national team in a friendly game against the United States.

 Rodríguez participated in every match during the Gold Cup as Mexico went on to win the tournament.
 He was included in the tournament's Best XI.